 - 1,000 emergency visits

 - 400 inpatient admissions

-- We are among the only pediatric hospitals to provide intensive mental health support for children and families confronting other chronic health conditions, such as:
+We are among the only pediatric hospitals to provide intensive mental health support for children and families confronting chronic health conditions such as:

 Boston Children’s takes multifaceted approach in support of childhood mental health